 j.
 Quotations on Women's Liberation, taken by Dunayevskaya from a variety of sources: Kathleen Gough, "The Origin of the Family," in R. Reiter, Toward an Anthropology of Women; Sheila Rowbotham, Women, Resistance and Revolution; J.P.
 Nettl, Rosa Luxemburg.

 k.
 "Rough Notes for Chapter 2, Part II.
-From the Grundrisse to the Critique of the Gotha Program."
-An early draft of what became Chapte 9 of the book.
+From the Grundrisse to the h.
+Notes on Maria Stewart and Sojourner Truth.

+Critique of the Gotha Program."
+An early draft of what became Chapte